 You can help ensure a smooth transition for your teen by making the divorce process quick and efficient.
 The longer the process drags out, the more it can negatively affect your child.
 Settling affairs sooner than later will give everybody time to come to grips with the new situation, and work on healing and moving forward.

-Free Consultation with Experienced Divorce Attorney David Pedrazas in SLC
+Legal Case Review with Experienced Divorce Attorney David Pedrazas in SLC